Steve Selva

-Steven B. Selva (born 1948) is Professor Emeritus of Biology and Environmental Studies at the University of Maine at Fort Kent, a world-renowned lichenologist, and curator of UMFK's lichen herbarium.
-Selva is an expert on stubble lichens of the order Caliciales, called so because their millimeter-high stalks resemble beard stubble.
+Steven B. Selva (born 1948) is Professor Emeritus of Biology and Environmental Studies at the University of Maine at Fort Kent, a lichenologist, and curator of UMFK's lichen herbarium.
+Selva is an expert on stubble lichens, called so because their millimeter-high stalks resemble beard stubble.

 Academic career

 Selva attended Humboldt State University in Arcata, California, earning bachelor's degrees in biology and botany.
 He continued his education at Iowa State University in Ames where he earned his PhD in botany.
 His dissertation focused on establishing biostratigraphic units based on freshwater diatoms preserved in the soil of the Ogallala Aquifer.
 During the course of his research, Selva discovered seven new species of diatoms.

 In 1976, Selva began his teaching career at the University of Maine at Fort Kent where he teaches courses in environmental studies, dendrology, general botany, plant taxonomy, plant physiology, and lichenology.
 In 1983, Selva spent seven months in Ottawa studying the lichens of Aroostook County, Maine (where UMFK is located) with Irwin Murray Brodo.